Allen County, Indiana: Courthouse

 The Allen County Courthouse was designed by Brentwood S. Tolan of Fort Wayne, and was built by James Stewart and Company of Saint Louis, Missouri.
 When the cornerstone was laid in 1897, the oldest man in the county, Louis Peltier, was present; he remembered Fort Wayne when it was a fort.
 The courthouse was completed in 1902 at a total cost of $817,553.
 At its dedication, Mayor Henry C. Berghoff and Governor Winfield T. Durbin were present.
 President Theodore Roosevelt was scheduled to attend as well, although he ultimately did not.
 Built in the Beaux-Arts architecture style, it was one of the most expensive courthouses in the state.
 It also was filled with artwork that cost more than other entire courthouses of the time.
 The courthouse has been protected as a National Historic Landmark since 2003.
-The building is now used primarily as a government annex, as most of the offices were moved across Main Street to the Edwin J. Rousseau Centre in 1971.
+The building is now used primarily by the civil and felony courts, as most of the other county government offices were moved across Main Street to the Edwin J. Rousseau Centre in 1971.